GloryKO/HealthCentaTask/README.md

 1. Place your Excel file in the project directory.

-2. Update the file_path variable in main.py to point to your Excel file.

-3. Run the scripts:
+2. Run the scripts:
    - First, start the mock server by opening your terminal and running the command below:
      `python mock_server.py`
     this starts the server locally on port 8000 (this is very important as the main file is dependent on the server running)

+    - Update the file_path variable in main.py to point to your Excel file path,
-   - Then, open a different terminal and run the main processing script using the following command:
+    - open a different terminal and run the main processing script using the following command:
       `python main.py`

+      # OR

+      specify the file path directly in the main terminal and run the main file with `python main.py /path/to/your/excel/file.xls http://localhost:8000` (make sure to replace  /path/to/your/excel/file.xls with your actual file path)

-4. The processed JSON data will be printed to the console.
+3. The processed JSON data will be printed to the server terminal(where you run the mock_server file).
 ---

 ## *How It Works*